OUR HISTORY

 BISHOP LAMBERT'S TIMELINE

-Bishop Pierre Lambert de la Motte, founder of the Lovers of the Holy Cross, was born on January 28, 1624 in the city of Lisieux, France.
-His parents were Mr. Pierre Lambert de la Motte and Mrs. Catherine Heudey de Pommainville et de Bocquencey.
-On February 15, 1624, Bishop Lambert was baptized at Saint Jaques Church, right across the street from his home.
-He was the eldest son of a family of seven brothers and sisters.
+Bishop Pierre Lambert de la Motte, founder of the Lovers of the Holy Cross, was born on January 28, 1624, in Lisieux, France.
+His parents were Pierre Lambert de la Motte and Catherine Heudey de Pommainville et de Bocquencey.
+Baptized on February 15, 1624, at Saint Jacques Church across from his family home, he was the eldest son among seven siblings.

 Bishop Lambert's childhood home